-The Trust Board and its Committees must meet regularly enough to discharge their responsibilities under their Articles of Association, Funding Agreement, and the Academies Financial Handbook, to ensure robust governance and effective financial management arrangements.
+The Trust Board and its Committees must meet regularly enough to discharge their responsibilities under their Articles of Association, Funding Agreement, and the Academy Trust Handbook, to ensure robust governance and effective financial management arrangements.
 Board meetings take place at least three times a year and Finance Committee meets at least six times a year, with the Audit Committee meeting three times a year.
 Business is only conducted when the Board or Committee is quorate.

-The Strategic Business Manager and Chief Financial Officer support the Trust and schools as ongoing, sustainable, businesses.
+The Strategic Business Manager (replaced by the Trust Operation Manager 1st September 2022) and Chief Financial Officer supported the Trust and schools as ongoing, sustainable, businesses.
 In addition, central staff such as the Trust Emotional Wellbeing Lead, Safeguarding Lead, Human Resources, Payroll, Health & Safety and Estates Team ensures all schools have access to expertise that normally would be beyond the reach of an individual school.